Byskov-Soft/fifo-calc-converter/README.md

 ## Fifo-calc input format

-The following is an example of the target format we want to convert to.
+The following is an example of the target format we want to convert to (the `fifo-calc` input format)

 ```csv
 t_currency,tax_currency,date,type,symbol,tcur_cost,item_count,tcur_conversion_rate,symbol_fee,tcur_fee